+.
 Division Operator - Description

 The expressions in the example yield a different results, although they look very similar.
 In the first expression both arguments are integers.
 In the second one, the first argument is a floating-point number.
-The C language compilers recognize all numbers without the decimal point as an integer number.
+The C language compilers recognize all numbers without the decimal point as an integer number. double a;

-'''

-double a;

-int main(void)
+int { main(void)

-{

-a = 4/5; // The result is 0.

-a = 4.0/5; // The result is 0.8.
+a = 4/5; a = 4.0/5;

-return 0;
+ı return 0;

-'''